top of page

 Gichimanidoo-Giizis (Great-Spirit Moon), January 1, 2023

 Boozhoo indinawemaagan, gidinimikoo miinawaa!
 Biindigen miinawaa nindaadizooke wigamigong; enji-zaagi'iding miinawaa gikendaasong.
 Hello my relatives, I greet you in a good way!
-Welcome back in my storytelling lodge where there is love and learning.
+Welcome once more to my storytelling lodge, a place of love and learning.

-Today I like to share with you a musing about the importance of relearning the old language, and of using it to reconnect with the spirits of the Universe.
+Today, I want to reflect on the importance of rediscovering the ancient language and using it to reconnect with the spirits of the Universe.

 Ahaaw, miigwech gibizindaw -- ok, thank you for listening.